September 2023 saw the launch of Greater Manchester’s first annual Recoverist Month.

 Recoverist Month puts Greater Manchester’s thriving recovery communities centre stage by increasing visibility and directly supporting the voice of lived experience.
 Celebrating recovery from substance use through the arts and culture, the event promotes positive health messages and adds to the conversation that recovery is a viable lifestyle choice.

-With inclusivity at is core, all Recoverist Month events are either free or Pay As You Feel.
+With inclusivity at its core, all Recoverist Month events are either free or Pay As You Feel.

 ‘Recoverist’ is a new portmanteau word blending recovery and activism and it includes those in recovery, their family, friends and significant others.